-\mypara{Information bottleneck.} Our training objective can also be viewed through the lens of information compression.
-We task the model with predicting latent representations of the stimulus at multiple levels (\eg{} $|L|=4$) of abstraction, with a total of $|L|\times |M| \times D$ target elements, but the encoder must pass this information to the predictor through a bottleneck sized $1 \times |N| \times D_\text{pred}$, with $|N| < |M|$ and $D_\text{pred} < D$ since the majority of tokens are masked out and the predictor network is narrower than the encoder.
-By increasing $|L|$, we increase the bottleneck ratio and hence increase the amount of compression it must perform, which is only possible if it understands the stimulus sufficiently well \citep{tishby2000informationbottleneckmethod}.
-Moreover, note that there can be redundancy across both the embedding dimension ($D$), sequence dimension ($M$) and the target layers ($L$).
-Intuitively, such correlations can cause collapse during training if the entropy of the targets is smaller than the size of the bottleneck, but (1) there is less correlation across the sequence dimension for early layers in the network \citep{park2023what, Raghu2021doViTsSeeCNNs} and (2) by training the model to self-distil multiple levels of abstraction into its own output layer, we ask it to compress the information from all these levels into the space of a single layer, repeatedly.
+\mypara{Information bottleneck.} Our training objective can be viewed through an information compression lens.
+We task the model with predicting latent representations of the stimulus at multiple levels (\eg{} $|L|=4$) of abstraction, with a total of $|L| \!\! \times\!\! |M| \!\!\times\!\!
+D$ target elements, but the encoder must pass this information to the predictor through a bottleneck sized $1 \!\!\times\!\! |N| \!\!\times\!\!
+D_\text{pred}$, with $|N| \!\!<\!\! |M|$ and $D_\text{pred} < D$ since the majority of tokens are masked out and the predictor network is narrower than the encoder.
+By increasing $\!|L|$, we increase the bottleneck ratio and hence increase the compression it must perform, which is only possible if it understands the stimulus sufficiently well \citep{tishby2000informationbottleneckmethod}.
+Moreover, there can be redundancy across embedding dimension $D$, sequence dimension $M$ and target layers $L$.
+Intuitively, such correlation can cause collapse during training if entropy of the targets is smaller than the size of the bottleneck, but (1) there is less correlation across sequence dimension for early layers \citep{park2023what, Raghu2021doViTsSeeCNNs} and (2) by training the model to self-distil multiple levels of abstraction into its output layer, we ask it to compress information from all these levels into the space of a single layer, repeatedly.